top of page

 So, in the case of a $1,000,000 claim only $350,000 would count against you while the remaining $650,000 would not.

-For example, if the reserves on that million-dollar claim example above are reduced by $500,000, your EMR won't benefit at all since the claim is still valued above the State Max.
+For example, if the reserves on that million-dollar claim example above are reduced by $500,000, your EMR Rate won't benefit at all since the claim is still valued above the State Max.
 The claim value was capped at $350,000 and it's still valued at $500,000 after the reserves were taken down ($1M initial value - $500K = $500K).
 That claim would have to still fall below $350,000 before you could realize any benefit.

 Getting Back To The Original Question: Is Your "Bad" Experience Modification Rate Really That Bad?